User interview analysis – turning raw data into insights effectively

 With the notes organized into themes, you can now dig into each of these themes separately.
 In a digital tool, use filters to focus on one tag in particular and look for commonalities or contradictions among the responses.

-Encourage team member to share their thoughts to the group as this is helps to form new concepts and understanding.
+Encourage team members to share their thoughts with the group as this helps to form new concepts and understandings.

-Next you can pull together related observations into clusters.
+Next, you can group related observations into clusters.
 This method is also called affinity mapping or affinity diagramming and enables you to connect pieces of evidence to build up a broader understanding.
 For instance, we identified the sharing of video clips to be a recurring pattern within the theme of sharing research findings.

 When working with post-its, just rearrange them to fit your observed clusters.